Kacper218/Database-Project/README.md

 2. Open the solution file (`Projekt_bazodanowy.sln`) in Visual Studio.
 3. Build the solution to restore dependencies and compile the application.
 4. Run the application and start exploring the features through the intuitive graphical user interface.

+## User Interface Design

+The user interface of the application incorporates elements for searching items with customizable parameters and search filters.
+It also allows for editing the contents of tables, such as adding new customers, removing outdated products, and editing prices and receipts.

+Here are some screenshots that demonstrate the user interface of our application:

 ![Login Screen](docs/login_screen.png) <br/>
 *Figure 1: The login screen of the application.*